Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2024.04.03

 - [x] Check on `tcdb` run overnight. → #wandb.tcdb.docker_v_m1_study_003
-- [x] Check on Nucelotide Transformer embedding run overnight. → We still get #OOM with max resources on one GPU node, yet this doesn't happen on interactive node.
+- [x] Check on Nucleotide Transformer embedding run overnight. → We still get #OOM with max resources on one GPU node, yet this doesn't happen on interactive node.
 - [x] Try to compute Nucleotide Transformer Embeddings with a smaller subset of genes.
 Works, but the size that don't have `undersize` can fail if they are against the chromosome edge.
 Leaving these out and only consider allow_undersize.
 - [x] Write #wandb.tcdb.docker_v_m1_study_002
 - [x] Submit help for running scripts on Delta. → [[help.2024.04.03 |dendron://torchcell/ncsa.help.2024.04.03]]